Kobee1203/weedow-searchy/README.md

 [![javadoc](https://javadoc.io/badge2/com.weedow/spring-data-search-core/javadoc.svg)](https://javadoc.io/doc/com.weedow/spring-data-search-core)

 ### Search Descriptor
-The Search Descriptors allow exposing automatically search endpoints for JPA Entities.\
+The Search Descriptors allow exposing automatically search endpoints for Entities.\
 The new endpoints are mapped to `/search/{searchDescriptorId}` where `searchDescriptorId` is the [ID](#search-descriptor-id) defined for the `SearchDescriptor`.

 _Note: You can change the default base path `/search`.
 See [Changing the Base Path](#changing-the-base-path)._